Time-varying Vector Field Compression with Preserved Critical Point Trajectories: Block-Wise Adaptive Mixture of Predictors

-Figure.~\ref{fig:sl} provides a schematic illustration of two prediction methods we proposed.
-The read point indicates the target location to be predicted.
-We first compute the coordinates of all intermediate steps(yellow points) using \eqref{eq:rk2-ij_half} or \eqref{eq:substeps}.
-Then, for each intermediate step, we perform bilinear interpolation of the components $u$ and $v$ at time $t-1$ from its four surrounding points to obtain the local velocity$(u,v)$ at current intermediate position.
-This process is repeated iteratively until the final position $(i^\star, i^\star)$ is reached, where we again perform bilinear interpolation of the four neighboring points at time $t-1$ to obtain the predicted value.
+Figure~\ref{fig:sl} provides a schematic illustration of the two proposed prediction methods.
+The red point indicates the target location to be predicted.
+We first compute the coordinates of all intermediate steps (yellow points) using \eqref{eq:rk2-ij_half} or \eqref{eq:substeps}.
+Then, for each intermediate step, we perform bilinear interpolation of the components $u$ and $v$ at time $t-1$ from its four surrounding points to obtain the local velocity $(u,v)$ at the current intermediate position.
+This process is repeated iteratively until the final position $(i^\star, j^\star)$ is reached, where we again perform bilinear interpolation of the four neighboring points at time $t-1$ to obtain the predicted value.